rosspalmer/Simple-Spark/README.md

 simplespark template <mode> <file-path>
 ```

-### Required Properties

-For all configurations, the following proprieties must be defined.

-- `name`: Identifier of simplespark "environment"
-- `simplespark_home`: Full path to directory used by simplespark to:
-  - Store environment configurations
-  - Store any required libraries
-  - Store any scripts or custom modifications
-- `bash_profile_file`: Full path to bash profile file used to set `SIMPLESPARK_HOME` environment variable
-- `packages`: TODO
-- `driver`: TODO

-## Import Configuration

-TODO
+## II.
+Build Environment

-## Activate Environment
+## IV.
+Activate Environment

 Activating a specific environment sets the `JAVA/SCALA/SPARK_HOME` variables
-for a shell session to point to that environment, as well as any other
+for a shell session to point to that environment, as well as any other shell
-required setup.
+updates required for specific build.

-This is done by calling an "activation" script generated in the import step:
+This is done by calling an "activation" script generated during build:

-`source <environment-name>.sh`
+`source <environment-name>.spark`

 The environment will only be activated for the session in which this command
 called so that it is possible to interact with multiple environments at once.